 I know how important it is to protect the reputation of bipolar disorder in the general public.
 We don’t want people thinking we are dangerous, scary, crazy people who can’t be trusted.
 But I do feel we need to own up to the fact that certain mood swings DO cause the behaviors we want to sweep under the carpet.
-The three symptoms below represent the side of bipolar disorder we all know is there, but we rarely want to let the public know exists.
-This is only an opinion of course, but I’m truly interested to know if you feel the same.
+The three symptoms below represent the side of bipolar disorder we all know is there but rarely want to let the public know exists.
+This is only an opinion, of course, but I’m truly interested to know if you feel the same.

 Families and partners suffer in silence because they are scared to tell anyone about what really goes on at home.